Zemchar/OpenProto/README.md

    1. If you have multiple displays, pick the display you would like to be first in series and connect the ribbon cable from it's input side to the bonnet.
-   2. When this is done, connect however many displays you have together through the first board's *output* terminal, wiring this to the next display's input terminal.55
+   2. When this is done, connect however many displays you have together through the first board's *output* terminal, wiring this to the next display's input terminal.
 5. Connect your raspberry pi to power through the barrel jack on the bonnet.
 You do not need to provide USB power to the raspberry pi, as it can fetch enough through the barrel jack.
 6. Flash your raspberry pi with a LITE image.